 Charles Schwab Net Worth

-Charles Schwab Net Worth: Charles Schwab is an American businessman and investor who has a net worth of $8 billion dollars.
+Charles Schwab Net Worth: Charles Schwab is an American businessman and investor who has a net worth of $11 billion dollars.
 Charles Schwab is the founder of the Charles Schwab Corporation, a discount brokerage firm with approximately 8 million clients in 300 different offices in the U.S., one in Puerto Rico, and another in London.
-He retired as CEO in 2008, but remains chairman and is the largest shareholder.

-Early Life: He was born Charles Robert Schwab, Jr. on July 29, 1937, in Sacramento, California.
-He is the son of Terrie and Llyod Schwab.
-He attended Santa Barbara High School in Santa Barbara, California and was captain of the golf team.
-He graduated from Stanford University in 1959 when a B.A. in Economics.
+Early Life: Charles Robert Schwab, Jr. was born on July 29, 1937, in Sacramento, California.
+His family relocated to Santa Barbara, California during his childhood.
+He went to Santa Barbara High School where he was captain of the golf team.
+In 1959, he received his bachelor's degree in Economica from Stanford.
 He was a member of the Sigma Nu fraternity.
-He attended graduate school at Stanford and got his Master of Business Administration degree.
+He also got his MBA at Stanford.

 Personal Life: Schwab was married to Susan Cotter Schwab and had three children, Charles Jr. "Sandy", Carrie, and Virginia before divorcing.
 He married Helen O'Neill had had two children, Michael and Helen.

 Schwab also serves as the chair on the board of trustees for the San Francisco Museum of Modern Art.

 He is an avid golfer with a 7.4 handicap.

 At the age of 40, he found out that he was dyslexic, and later learned that his son suffers from the same learning disorder.
 This led to the formation of The Charles and Helen Schwab Foundation, which provides grants to dyslexic children.
 He also donated $20 million to UC San Francisco and UC Berkley to study the understanding of dyslexia and other neurodevelopmental conditions that affect learning.